 Persistence of Bilayered Living-Cell Therapy Donor DNA 10 Months after Application: A Case Report

-Abstract: Bilayered living-cell therapy has been shown in clinical trials to improve the rate of healing diabetic and venous leg ulcerations.
-However, literature is conflicted regarding the length of time living-cell therapy persists in acute and chronic wounds.
-An otherwise healthy 48-year-old man with sepsis from extensive lower-extremity wounds due to ecthyma gangrenosum was admitted to the hospital.
-Initial treatment consisted of surgical debridement, broad-spectrum antibiotics, and stabilization in the intensive care unit.
 After the patient was stabilized, three units of living-cell therapy meshed at a 3:1 ratio were applied to the wounds.
 Both wounds were healed after 20 weeks.
 Ten months post grafting, the patient returned with a recurrent ulcer in the area of graft placement.
 A biopsy of the wound for human leukocyte antigen revealed the presence of donor DNA from the bilayered living-cell therapy.
 This case suggests that bilayered living-cell therapy may persist for prolonged periods in patients without underlying skin disease or immunosuppression.
 Research to explicate the mode of action and optimal protocols for use of living-cell therapy is warranted.

 Potential Conflicts of Interest: Dr. Serena discloses he has received speaker honoraria from and served as a consultant or paid advisory board member for Organogenesis, Canton, MA.
 Dr. Bialas has nothing to disclose.